Leopoldo Fregoli: Legacy

 Fregoli was thought to be the greatest, most versatile quick-change artist of his day.
-He was famous for his extraordinary ability in impersonations and his quickness in exchanging roles – so much so that while he was performing in London in the 1890s, unkind rumours spread that there was more than one Fregoli.
+He was famous for his extraordinary ability in impersonations and his quickness in exchanging roles – so much so that while he was performing in London in the 1890s, rumours spread that there was more than one Fregoli.
 He quickly quashed these rumours by inviting journalists and doubters backstage to see him at work: Fregoli had no secrets.
 He even went to see the host of imitators he inspired ("The Great Trickoli" and "Fregolina" were some examples) and offered them advice about how to improve their performances.

 The Fregoli delusion or Fregoli syndrome is a rare disorder in which a person holds a delusional belief that different people are in fact a single person who changes appearance or is in disguise.
 The syndrome may be related to a brain lesion and is often of a paranoid nature with the delusional person believing the person they believe to be in disguise is persecuting them.

 Followers

-The Italian magician and Quick-change artist Arturo Brachetti is one of the more classic followers of Fregoli's style.
+The Italian magician and quick-change artist Arturo Brachetti is a follower of Fregoli's style.
 In 1979 he was the first quick change performer in the world after Fregoli.
-He reinvented this art and new tricks for changing.
-His extensive career covers a wide artistic range of versatility, acting, magic, Chinese shadows.
-He is listed in the Guinness World Records as the quickest and prolific performer in the world.
+He reinvented the art and created new techniques for changing costume.
+His artistic career spanned genres including a wide range of acting, magic, and Chinese shadows.
+He is listed in the Guinness World Records as the quickest and most prolific performer in the world.
 His one-man show has been seen by more than 2,000,000 people worldwide.

 Another famous Quick change artist is the Venetian Ennio Marchetto, who has created his own style of quick changes and impersonations.
 All his costumes, wigs and props are bi-dimensional and made out of cardboard and paper.
 His costumes transform in front of the audience like origami.
 Also called "The Living Cartoon," Ennio has enjoyed worldwide success since his first appearance at the Edinburgh Fringe in 1989.

 Another follower was Lizzie Ramsden, billed as 'The Female Fregoli,' who appeared at Music Halls all over Britain and in America from about 1895 - 1904.
 Born in Bolton, Lancashire in 1867 she died in 1940 in Lambeth and is buried among the stars at Streatham Park Cemetery.